By Makayela Isbell ’20

 Lowry said another unique aspect of this new program is the Christian worldview, ethics, and perspective along with the technical specialized knowledge in the financial hub of Boston at Gordon’s doorstep.

 Lowry said the finance, economics and accounting majors offered through the Gordon Economic and Business Department are parts of the new program.
 The new program offers a specialization and “in-depth knowledge” offered with this program.
-Lowry said “we are also trying to make it achievable for lots of people who want to study different things in finance.”
+Lowry said “we are also trying to make it achievable for lots of people who want to study different things in finance, many want to start off their own business and are interested on getting to know more about Clopton Capital options, it is a great opportunity for those people to get to know more about the world of finances.”

 Lowry said the greatest takeaway from the program is “the integration of work, faith, and economics.”
 Describing his experience with marketplace ministry activities, he said “you don’t go to church on Sunday and become somebody else on Monday, it’s about bringing them all together…”